2022–23 USM Alger season: CAF Confederation Cup final

 Groupe UNITED 37 against AS FAR in the quarter-finals of the 2022–23 CAF Confederation Cup.

 In the quarter-finals of the Confederation Cup and in the first leg match against AS FAR, USMA achieved victory with two goals scored by defenders Radouani and Belaïd.
 With the elimination from the Algerian Cup and the big difference with the Ligue 1 leaders, winning the Confederation Cup became the only goal this season, as stated by chairman of the Board of Directors Sid Ahmed Arab.
 In the return match and after a wonderful reception from the Moroccan team, the beginning of the match was not good as it conceded a goal in the first ten minutes, two minutes after that Radouani equalized the score, in the second half and in the first quarter AS FAR scored the second goal, but substitute Khaled Bousseliou equalized the score in the 78th minute which facilitated USM Alger's mission to qualify for the semi-finals.

-In the semi-finals the club moved to Bouaké to play against ASEC Mimosas where it returned by a draw, a week later in the second leg USMA achieved qualification to the final for the first time after winning with two goals.
+In the semi-finals the club moved to Bouaké to play against ASEC Mimosas where the first leg ended in a draw, a week later in the second leg USMA advanced to the final for the first time after winning with two goals.
 Benchikha said after the match that it is the time to win the CAF Confederation Cup title for the first time in the history of USM Alger, also said "I am very happy with this meeting and the result.
 I'm also happy with what our audience did in the stands".
 USM Alger made a big step towards the title by winning 2–1 in Dar es Salaam in the first leg of the Confederation Cup final against Young Africans.
 It is on a soggy ground that USMA fought a real fight from start to finish, Mahious opened the score in the 32nd minute after a foul from Brahim Benzaza, despite everything Young Africans tied in the 81st minute with a very beautiful goal scored by Mayele.